-When an “earnout” is agreed, the buyer agrees to pay, in addition to the cost of acquiring a company, also a “bonus”.
-Under certain conditions.
+When an earnout is agreed on, the buyer agrees to pay, in addition to the cost of acquiring a company itself, a “bonus” – under certain conditions.

-When there are strong conflicting interests (and usually there are), a deal is almost never easy.
-The seller will always claim that his company is worth something more while the buyer less.
-But no one is able to prove its “actual” value.
-Earnout is to solve this problem.
+When there are strongly conflicting interests (and usually there are), a deal is almost never easy to be achieved.
+The seller will always claim that its company is worth more, while the buyer will claim the exact opposite.
+Of course, no one is able to prove the company’s “actual” value.
+Earnout comes in to solve this problem.

-While earnouts seem to be something very simple and attractive, it entails many risks.
-What if, in our example, the buyer makes sure that the profits of the company for the first few years be hidden, by exaggerating, say, the costs?
-One solution would be for the seller to remain in the company’s management.
-Another would be that the earnout be dependent on other factors such as, for example, the company’s turnover or the company’s share of the market.
+While earnouts seem to be simple and attractive, they entail many risks.
+What if, in our first example, the buyer makes sure that the profits of the company for the first few years after the buy-out are hidden, by exaggerating, say, the costs?
+One solution would be for the seller to remain in the company’s management, as in our second example.
+Another would be that the earnout will depend on other factors such as, for example, the company’s turnover or it position in the market.

-The problem that the earnout is to solve, is that of the “moral hazard”.
-Prior to the sale, the seller will try to inflate the value of the company while the buyer to reduce it.
-After the sale, the buyer will try to “hide” the factors that will trigger the earnout while the seller to highlight them.
+Earnouts are introduced as an attempt to solve the problem of pre-sale moral hazard.
+Prior to the sale, the seller will try to inflate the value of the company, while the buyer will try the exact opposite.
+Earnouts successfully, in my opinion, address this matter.
+But earnouts themselves will introduce a “new” moral hazard, after the sale of the company.
+After the sale, the buyer will try to “hide” the factors that will trigger the earnout while the seller will try to highlight them.

 Υ.Γ.
 The article has been published in MAKEDONIA Newspaper (December 9, 2018).